 Travel & Logistics

-This trip begins and ends in at the Wyndham Garden Hotel in Fresno, CA. The hotel is conveniently located across the street from the Fresno Yosemite International Airport and provides a complimentary shuttle service from the airport if needed.
+This trip begins and ends in at the Fairfield Inn & Suites in Fresno, CA. The hotel is conveniently located across the street from the Fresno Yosemite International Airport and provides a complimentary shuttle service from the airport if needed.
 Plan to arrive at the hotel before 6pm so you can meet your guides and group for your trip orientation.
 If you are driving to Fresno, you are welcome to leave your vehicle parked at the hotel during your trip for no additional fee.
-Any additional luggage you have can be stored at our secure facility during your trip.
-At the end of the trip, a private shuttle will pick up the group in Yosemite Valley and will drop off at the Fresno airport or at the Wyndham hotel.
+Any additional luggage you have can be stored at our secure facility.
+At the end of the trip, a private shuttle will pick up the group in Yosemite Valley and will drop off at the Fresno airport or at the Fairfield Inn.
 We recommend booking flights no earlier than 6pm on the last day.

 To help keep pack weight down as much as possible, we schedule 2 food resupplies for this trip on Day 4 and Day 7.
 The first resupply takes place in the backcountry at the inlet of Edison Lake.
 The second resupply (Day 7) is at Reds Meadow where there are bathrooms, showers, payphones, etc. You are welcome to pack certain items for yourself to be included on the Reds Meadow resupply only.
 More details about the resupplies and what to pack will be sent to you upon registration.